NickelBlock-Forecasting/metpy_internship/README.md

 # NickelBlock Internship
 All the code for the NickelBlock internship.

-Map Generators (Temperature, Precipitation, Daily High/Low/PercentChanceRain) ==
+Map Generators (Temperature, Precipitation, Daily High/Low/PercentChanceRain, CPC Outlook, SPC Outlook) ==
 To generate temperature or precipitation maps navigate to the 'MapGenerators' folder and use the following command: